ansidev/bible-for-wordpress-plugin/README.md

 ##### **3.2 Example:**

-> In the text editor, type: `Hi, my name is Scott and [youversion]John 3:16[/youversion] is my favorite verse.`
+In the text editor, type: `Hi, my name is Scott and [youversion]John 3:16[/youversion] is my favorite verse.`

-> When you publish the post or page, it will look like: *Hi, my name is Scott and [John 3:16](https://www.bible.com/bible/151/john.3.16 "John 3:16") is my favorite verse.*
+When you publish the post or page, it will look like: *Hi, my name is Scott and [John 3:16](https://www.bible.com/bible/151/john.3.16 "John 3:16") is my favorite verse.*

-> Remember to spell the verse reference properly and use the commonly accepted format for Bible references (ie. John 3:16).
+Remember to spell the verse reference properly and use the commonly accepted format for Bible references (ie. John 3:16).
 The reference formats that work are "John 3:16" and "John 3:16-18".

-> References that use commas (ie. John 3:16,18) or multi-chapter spans (ie. John 3:16-4:5) will not work and will result in a link that leads to a dead page on [Bible.com](https://bible.com/ "Bible.com").
+References that use commas (ie. John 3:16,18) or multi-chapter spans (ie. John 3:16-4:5) will not work and will result in a link that leads to a dead page on [Bible.com](https://bible.com/ "Bible.com").

 ##### **3.3 More information:**

 You can also use abbreviation name for book name.
 Ex: `Gen` ~ `Genesis`.
-View all supported name in Plugin Settings Page.
+Please view all supported name in Plugin Settings Page.

 Because of many bible versions, plugins support quick search bible version you want using [Select2](https://select2.github.io "Select2").

 If you use only specific versions, you can customize plugin for your site.